rscottjohnson/Bamazon/README.md

    * The first asks them the ID of the product they would like to buy.
    * The second asks how many units of the product they would like to buy.

-3. If the store _does_ have enough of the product, the order is fulfilled.
+   * If the store has enough of the product, the order is fulfilled.
    * The SQL database is updated to reflect the remaining quantity.
    * The total cost of the purchase is presented to the customer.